kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 43: January 4, 2020

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Finished the frontend part of the SmartBrain project and started the Node and Express section of the ZTM course.

+**Thoughts**: I need to work in the mornings because of the weather here where my parents live.
+To be fair, It's raining a lot all over the state where I live.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/face-recognition-project/commit/942d3af27e19bf27a1bd3d4b391498748d41ae47)

+---

 ### Day 42: January 3, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Continued the Face Recognition application.
 Created SignIn and Register routes.
 Learning a lot about props and states.